 After I started using this method, I quickly forgot just under my sheet was an earthing mat providing these negatively charged electrons to my body while I slept.
 For years, I've been an early riser, too early!
 Sleeping past five o'clock was “sleeping in” for me, as most mornings, I'd be wide awake by 3:30 or 4 a.m.

-That test was in August 2020; I will share results from the next test I have done in December 2020 and the previous results for comparison purposes.
+That test was in August 2020; I will share results from the next test I have done and the previous results for comparison purposes.

 Health Benefits of Grounding

 An overall sense of well-being is a worthy goal.
 Feeling well has a positive impact on your mood and your outlook on life.

 Emerging scientific research has revealed a surprisingly positive and overlooked environmental factor on health: direct physical contact with the vast supply of electrons on the surface of the Earth.
 Modern lifestyle separates humans from such contact.
 The research suggests that this disconnect may be a major contributor to physiological dysfunction and unwellness.
 Reconnection with the Earth's electrons has been found to promote intriguing physiological changes and subjective reports of well-being.”~ Earthing: Health Implications of Reconnecting the Human Body to the Earth's Surface Electrons